Agent-based modelling for archaeologists. From concept to application and publication

 This tutorial uses NetLogo, a flexible well-established modelling platform known for its relatively low-level entry requirements in terms of programming experience.
 It has been particularly used in social sciences and ecology for research and educational purposes.

-The course offers implementation examples of path cost analysis, hydrological and land productivity modelling, network dynamics, and cultural evolution.
+The course offers implementation examples of least path cost algorithms, hydrological and land productivity modelling, network dynamics, and cultural evolution.
 Additionally, we learn the basics of Git and GitHub for version control, which will help us organize, maintain, and share models and related materials.

 Course schedule